 Exhibit Development and Design

-The Purdue Agriculture Exhibit Design Center has more than 15,000 square feet of fully equipped studio space that our team of experts use for all aspects of exhibit design and fabrication, including CAD engineering, carpentry, metalwork, plastic fabrication, modeling, construction, prototyping, and project management.
+The Purdue Agriculture Exhibit Services Center has more than 15,000 square feet of fully equipped studio space that our team of experts use for all aspects of exhibit design and fabrication, including CAD engineering, carpentry, metalwork, plastic fabrication, modeling, construction, prototyping, and project management.

 Our team members are planners, designers, and producers of museum-quality exhibits as well as two- and three-dimensional educational materials.
 We also work with student interns and teach them the various aspects of design, technology and fabrication in order to provide them hands-on experience.

-Who Can Use the Exhibit Center?
+Who Can Use the Exhibit Services Center?

 We develop and create exhibits exclusively with Purdue educators and researchers, primarily from Purdue Agriculture and Purdue Extension.
 Content specialists work with a team of writers, editors, designers, and fabricators.
 Specialists are partners in the exhibit-development process and help provide the necessary ideas, text, images, and other materials to ensure the exhibit's success.